StackExchange/dnscontrol/providers/activedir/doc.md

   * If -fakewindows is used on any system: readZoneDump and powerShellRecord is used.
   * On Windows (without -fakewindows): powerShellDump and powerShellExec is used.
-  * On Linux (wihtout -fakewindows): the provider loads as "NONE" and nothing happens.
+  * On Linux (without -fakewindows): the provider loads as "NONE" and nothing happens.

 ## Note to future devs